thomwiggers/thomwiggers.nl/content/publication/armcluster.md

 # Publication name and optional abbreviated version
 # i.e. published in
-publication = "to appear in the proceedings of LATINCRYPT 2017"
+publication = "To appear in the proceedings of LATINCRYPT 2017"

 # Abstract and optional short version
 abstract = """Getting a lot of CPU power used to be an expensive under-taking.